Introductory Notes for New Members

 The maintenance of the green and the surrounds is carried out by the members themselves.
 Accordingly the Club is very dependent on the assistance of volunteers to help both during and out of season.
 Members can volunteer their services to the Green/Maintenance Officer at any time and participate in Working Groups.

 At most inter-club home matches it is common practice to provide visiting teams with teas or suppers.
 Nominated members provide these refreshments and a rota system operates to ensure equitable distribution of labour.
-Accordingly each member will find himself or herself allocated along with another member(s) to organise these refreshments on one or two particular dates during the season.
+Accordingly, each member will find himself or herself allocated along with other member(s) to organise these refreshments on one or two particular dates during the season.

 Members also conduct general cleaning duties of the Clubhouse and changing rooms and volunteers are requested on advertised dates to undertake these tasks

 The Management Committee is most grateful to all those who volunteer for these duties and encourages all members to do their fair share.

 9. Health & Safety